7th June 2019

 Today, screens in meeting rooms are used by more people, across different departments and for different purposes.
 Users demand secure access to their meetings, content and preferred applications but this is increasingly difficult in today’s multi-purpose spaces.

-DisplayNote is changing the way people interact with these screens by giving them temporary, secure access to their individual calendars, content and calls by using their smartphone to personalise the screen.
+DisplayNote Launcher changes the way people interact with these screens by giving them temporary, secure access to their individual calendars, content and calls by using their smartphone to personalise the screen.